McConnell commits to holding Senate vote on criminal justice reform this month

 Breaking News Emails

-WASHINGTON — In a surprising move Tuesday, Senate Majority Leader Mitch McConnell announced that he plans to bring a criminal justice reform bill to the Senate floor this month for a vote.
+WASHINGTON — In a surprising move, Senate Majority Leader Mitch McConnell on Tuesday announced plans to bring a criminal justice reform bill to the Senate floor this month for a vote.

 This comes a day after the junior GOP senator from Kentucky, Rand Paul, called on McConnell to hold a vote on the legislation and urged people to put public pressure on the majority leader.

+"There's no reason we shouldn't vote.
+So I would say if you're in Louisville, call and say, 'Senator McConnell, all we want is a vote'.
+It will pass overwhelmingly."

-Lawmakers have been working on criminal justice reform for the first two years of President Donald Trump's administration in coordination with White House officials.
+Lawmakers have been working on overhauling the criminal justice system for the first two years of President Donald Trump's administration in coordination with White House officials.
 A bill called "The First Step Act" has the best chance of passing; it currently has 31 co-sponsors in the Senate, both Democrats and Republicans.
 The House version of the bill passed with overwhelming support in May.

 "As a reminder, Speaker Ryan has said the House will be ready to act on the revised CJR bill," AshLee Strong, spokesman for House Speaker Paul Ryan, R-Wisc., said on Twitter Tuesday.